Diamondbacks vs. Cardinals Player Props Betting Odds

-Corbin Carroll is among the players with prop bets available when the Arizona Diamondbacks and the St. Louis Cardinals play at Chase Field on Monday (first pitch at 9:40 PM ET).
+Player prop betting options for Corbin Carroll, Nolan Arenado and others are available in the Arizona Diamondbacks-St. Louis Cardinals matchup at Chase Field on Tuesday, starting at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!